 1. Evaluate if the nurse assessment coordinator has enough hours

 The nurse assessment coordinator’s (NAC’s) job is a lot to handle, and it’s getting even bigger with more and more regulations coming their way.
 Sometimes there’s just not enough time to complete all of the tasks required.
-To help ease the burden and ensure more accurate coding and reimbursement from your NAC, the DON should consider:
+To help ease the burden and ensure more accurate coding and reimbursement from your NAC, consider:

 - Hiring one or more assistants to help with the workload

 - Eliminating non-MDS assigned duties (such as meal serving or on-call)

 - Ensuring the NAC is attending the right meetings and not unnecessary meetings (such as alarm reduction committee, Hospice team, or physician rounds)